ibm-cloud-docs/vpc/suspend-billing.md

 {: #suspend-billing-and-sustained-usage-discounts}

 For sustained usage discounts, a suspended image picks up from where it was on the discount tier.
 In other words, a usage discount applies only to the time the image is in use, not to the time the image was suspended.

-### Minimum usage charge
-{: #minimum-usage-charge}

-Virtual server instances have a minimum usage charge per month.
-If usage is greater than 25% in the billing cycle, you're billed for the actual usage.
-If usage is less than 25% of the time it existed in the billing cycle, then the minimum charge of 25% applies.

-For example, let's say you have an instance running for an entire billing cycle (720 hours).
-Of that time, the instance was suspended for 577 hours and running for 143 hours.
-The instance is charged for 180 hours (the minimum of the available hours in that billing period).

-However, let's say you had an instance that was both created and stopped within a billing cycle that lasted for 400 hours total.
-Of that time, the instance was suspended for 120 hours and ran for 280 hours.
-The instance would be charged for its usage of 280 hours.

 ### Billing invoice
 {: #billing-invoice}